FAQs

 -

-We encourage interested families to begin by completing our Interest Form and scheduling a conversation with our Founder.
+We encourage interested families to begin by completing our Interest Form and scheduling a tour and conversation with our Founder.
 This meeting is a great opportunity to learn more about our program, ask questions, and explore whether Oakridge is the right fit for your child.

 We also invite you to review the resources on our website and in the follow-up email you’ll receive.
 These materials will help you better understand our educational philosophy and student-led learning model.